Lab Network iFrame

 - Implementing the iFrame launch flow within your application

-The iFrame session is created by calling the Lab Network iFrame API, which returns an order-entry URL to launch the embedded session.
+The iFrame session is created by calling the Lab Network iFrame API (POST/doctor/api), which returns an order-entry URL.

 Orders are placed through the embedded interface and follow the same validation, routing, and fulfillment behavior as API-based orders.